ethereum/c-kzg-4844/README.md

 well-documented.
 We were concerned that using blst with another language, like Rust, and then building bindings on top of it would introduce too much overhead.
-Furthermore, the C toolchain is ubiquitous, and it would be somewhat awkward for all the bindings to have a Rust dependency.
+Furthermore, the C toolchain is ubiquitous, and it would be somewhat awkward for all the bindings to depdend on another toolchain, like Rust.